 Jes was introduced to the performing arts at the age of thirteen by her father, an on air radio personality in CT.
-She has over seventeen years of on-stage experience and pursued her BA in performance at HOFSTRA University before transferring back to CT to complete her degree at Western Connecticut State University.
+She has over eighteen years of on-stage experience and pursued her BA in performance at HOFSTRA University before transferring back to CT to complete her degree at Western Connecticut State University.
 While attending she also studied separate minor concentrations in directing and costuming.
 Jes was nominated for the Kennedy Center American College Theatre Festival awards several times; once for acting, once for costuming and once for hair and make-up design.
-Winning regionally for her hair and make-up design granted her the opportunity to compete nationally in Washington DC.
-Where she was able to work a wig and hair and make-up professional from Saturday Night Live.

 She has been fortunate enough to travel overseas to perform at the Edinburgh Fringe Festival and has participated in several NYC productions and many summer stock Shakespearean festivals in Connecticut and the surrounding NY & Long Island area.
 Most recently she has been performing in regional theatre productions throughout Long Island, developing Spark Creative Works and working as a company member for the Long Island Children's Museum Theatre.
 She has been exposed to many styles of theatre and storytelling including; classical, experimental, puppetry, film and Commedia Del'Arte.
 Above all else, she values artistic exploration.
 She has also had the opportunity to work on several short films, independent films and large scale film productions as a performer.
 One of her favorite artistic challenges over the last three years has been working on the "Happenstance" Production/Acting team for their yearly 48 hr film festival in New Haven CT.